 I love my beef stew.
 My father used to make his own version(s) of it while I was growing up, taking everything he could find in the refrigerator and throwing it into a pot with some browned meat, water or broth, ketchup or tomato sauce, whatever he felt like that particular day.
 It was generally good, certainly edible, but never the same.

 This recipe for Roasted Vegetable Beef Stew came about because I was late making dinner.
 I had all the ingredients as I was planning on making stew, but time got away from me while running errands and I didn’t have time to slow-cook my stew meat into lovely tenderness in the oven as I generally do.
-Beef Stew for me is about browning meat with onions and garlic, adding some herbs and spices, red wine, beef broth, then putting in a 325º oven for at least an hour before adding my vegetables; in batches, to cook to be perfectly tender.
+Beef Stew for me is about browning meat with onions and garlic, adding some herbs and spices, red wine, beef broth, then putting it in a 325º oven for at least an hour before adding my vegetables; in batches, to cook to be perfectly tender.
 Now, I did not have the 2 hours or more needed to make my stew, I had less than 1 hour.
 So, what to do?

 Roasting the vegetables makes ALL the difference